Categories

 There’s a legend that in the 1880s, the residents of Tai Hang Village warded off a typhoon and a plague on the eve of the Mid-Autumn festival with a fire dance that lasted three days and three nights.
 The fire dragon was used in the parade and was made of straw and joss sticks (incense) which were set alight at night.
 Today it continues to be an impressive tradition during the Mid-Autumn Festival in Hong Kong.

 This event is unique to Hong Kong.
 A 67-metre fire dragon winds through the streets of Tai Hang – just as it did almost 150 years ago – with over 300 performers, 70,000 incense sticks and lots of firecrackers.
-This year sees the return of the popular event, held 28 – 30 September, 8:15 pm – 10:30 pm.
-You’ll get the best view from Mun Sha Street.
+This year the popular event is held 16 – 18 September, 7:30 pm – 10:30 pm (or until 11:30pm on the 17 September).

 Go Celebrate!